QuKunLab/APEC/README.md

 #### 1.1 Requirements

-APEC requires Linux system (CentOS 7.3+ or Ubuntu 16.04+), as well as Python3 (3.6.8, not 3.7.x).
-If users want to build pseudotime trajectory with APEC, please install R (3.5.1) environment and monocle (2.10.0).
-Also, the following software are required for APEC:
+APEC requires Linux system (CentOS 7.3+ or Ubuntu 16.04+), as well as Python3 (3.6.8, not 3.7.x) and R (3.5.1+) environments.
+If users want to build pseudotime trajectory with APEC, please install monocle (2.10.0, http://cole-trapnell-lab.github.io/monocle-release/docs/) in R. Also, the following software are required for APEC:

     Bedtools: http://bedtools.readthedocs.io/en/latest/content/installation.html
     Meme 4.11.2: http://meme-suite.org/doc/download.html?man_type=web